gonmtl/gonmtl/README.md

 # Hello There! <img src="https://i.imgur.com/nDIqWcH.png">

 I’m Gonzalo, a **designer** who sometimes code!
 I live in Villa María, Córdoba, Argentina, i’ve worked as freelancer and on-site on projects for leading brands, agencies, startups and charities.
-I’ve been designing for several years and now getting into the front-end world to do **app prototypes**, and also that helps me to understand better the workflow of the programmers leading to more "real and easy to implement" designs.
+I’ve been designing for several years and now getting into the front-end world to do **app prototypes**, and also that helps me understand better the workflow of the programmers leading to more "real and easy to implement" designs.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...